StudentLoans999/Python/DiscordBot.md

 ## Action 7
 After learning the basics of Discord Bot development, I decided to create some minigames (both classics and originals) to further my Python knowledge and experience.

 There are a lot of minigames (and user commands), so I'm just going to focus on describing in-depth one particular one on this page: Ready, Set, Go.
-(The rest of the minigames are uploaded as well, so you can what they do, they all have an explanation.)
+(The rest of the minigames are uploaded as well, so you can what they do, they just have an explanation like the one below.)

 Ready, Set, Go: